 If your group is looking for a cause to serve humanity, spreading the word about how to become an organ donor is a deeply fulfilling project.
-You’ll learn how to separate the facts from the myths about organ donorship and get an inside look at how the process works to save lives—and possibly, one day, your own!
-You’ll hear the moving story of why Dr. Lal became a transplant surgeon as he shares the dramatic cases that inspired him to champion this cause.
-“A young woman had sudden liver failure and we had to fight very hard to find a liver for her,” he says with emotion, adding that he loves his specialty because “these patients are among the sickest, and they desperately need help.”
+You’ll learn how to separate the facts from the myths about organ donation and get an inside look at how the process works to save lives—and possibly, one day, your own!

 Offered as a keynote, breakout, seminar or workshop, retreat, training and webinar, and customized for your group.
 Dr. Lal is also available as a panel guest or moderator.

 Organ Donation and the Growing Demand for Organ and Tissue Transplants in the U.S.